markrobinsonuzh/PrinciplesSTA/README.md

 ## BiocBook

 The [BiocBook](https://github.com/js2264/BiocBook) package was developed by [Jacques Serizay](https://jserizay.com/) for building Quarto books with Bioconductor.
 More details on BiocBook can be found in the [BiocBook book](https://jserizay.com/BiocBookDemo/devel/).

+## Hackathon Jan 2025

+For our hackathon in January 2025, see details in the [Project](https://github.com/users/lmweber/projects/1).